mrahmaniasl/Optimo/README.md

 Optimo : Multi-objective Optimization for Dynamo
 ======
-Optimo is a multi-objective optimization tool that is created to be used on Dynamo [dynamobim.org](http://dynamobim.org/learn/).
+Optimo is a multi-objectve oprimization tool that is created to be used on Dynamo [dynamobim.org](http://dynamobim.org/learn/).
 Optimo is developed based on [jmetal.NET](http://jmetalnet.sourceforge.net/) open source code, which was originaly created by [Antonio J. Nebro](antonio@lcc.uma.es).

 ## Get Optimo ##